lpod/lpod-python/doc/level0.rst

 odf_xmlpart(part_name, container)
     Extracts the part from the container and load it as an XML part.

-The main interface is sending XPath queries to get odf_element's.
+The main interface allows the application to retrieve odf_element lists or individual instances according to given XPath expressions.

 Methods
 ~~~~~~~

-get_element_list(xpath_query)
+get_element_list(xpath_expr)
-    Returns the list of odf_element matching the given XPath query in the
+    Returns the list of odf_element matching the given XPath expression in the
     whole part.
 An empty list is returned if no element matches.

-get_element(xpath_query)
+get_element(xpath_expr)
-    Returns the first odf_element matching the given XPath query in the whole
+    Returns the first odf_element matching the given XPath expression in the
-    part.
+	whole part.
 Null is returned if no element matches.

 serialize(pretty)
     Returns the part as an XML document string.
 If pretty is true, the XML is